OlofH2/Before-Fab-Academy/docs/ShopBot.md

 ##About the ShopBot

+!!! note "A few notes"

-In the video it is explained that CNC stands for Computer Numerical Control and that the speed is measured in inches per second (ips).
+    In the video it is explained that CNC stands for Computer Numerical Control.
+    The speed is measured in inches per second (ips).
     2.5D is usually used when making signs, so I would compare it to making a relief.
     Router travels by x and y axis and only uses the z-axis to go in and out of toolpaths.
     To do a 3D work you would have to design a 3D model.

+2.5D is usually used when making signs, so I would compare it to making a relief.
+Router travels by x and y axis and only uses the z-axis to go in and out of toolpaths.
+To do a 3D work you would have to design a 3D model.

-##Designing the sign
+##Designing in VCarve

 I used the program [VCarve pro](https://www.markdownguide.org/basic-syntax/) to design my sign.